fox2501/MMOGame/README.md

 **Matriculation:** 1302798

 A basic strategy game based upon the likes of Cybernations and Tribal Wars.

-Each player starts with a few workers and farmers which give them a basic income every time a 'turn' takes place Each turn is a cron-job ran to carry out adding an income of gold and food to each user
+Each player starts with a few workers and farmers which give them a basic income every time a 'turn' takes place.

+Each turn is a cron-job ran to carry out adding an income of gold and food to each user

 ## Functionality